How to use your stimulus payment wisely

 How should I use my payment?

-Figuring out the best way to use your check to improve your financial health during this unprecedented time will require some serious thought and conversation with your family or others in your household.
+Figuring out the best way to use your check to improve your financial health during the pandemic could require some serious thought and conversation with your family or others in your household.

 Here are some options you should consider:

 1. Maintain your health insurance.
 A medical emergency can be costly even if you have insurance, so you should try to continue your coverage even if you've lost your job or you live in a place with relatively few confirmed COVID-19 cases.
 Consider setting aside your payment to make sure you'll be able to maintain your health insurance as long as possible.

 2. Pay for routine expenses.
 Many people will need to use their stimulus check to help cover bills and routine expenses.
 To make the most of it, review your spending from the last few months and identify expenses you can eliminate for things you can’t currently use, like gyms or other memberships.
 Also look for things to lower, maybe you can decrease your cable bill by reviewing your package.
 Consider postponing payments as well, many credit card companies, auto loan and mortgage providers are offering deferment or forbearance.
 Then make a new budget that shows how much cash you need for the next few months and divide up your check accordingly.